elegant-scipy/elegant-scipy/sphinx/content/ch2.md

 statistical testing.
 This is indeed only the latest study to show such a result, with others identifying subtypes of leukemia (blood cancer), gut cancer, and more.
-Although the above clustering technique is quite fragile, there are other, more robust ways to explore this and similar datasets [^paper].
+Although the above clustering technique is quite fragile, there are other, more robust ways to explore this and similar datasets {cite}`akbani2015genomic`.

 %TODO: BOOK-LEVEL CITATIONS TO SUPPRESS SPHINX ERRORS ABOUT MULTIPLE
 %LABEL DEFINITIONS FROM USING {bibliography} DIRECTIVE IN EACH CHAPTER